 What are the benefits of the ICLEI/CDP collaboration

-From April 2019, local and regional governments will for the first time report climate action data through one unified reporting system.
-They will give their permission to both CDP and ICLEI to use their publicly reported data, and will receive in return the access to the ecosystem of services and support offered by both organizations.
+Since April 2019, local and regional governments have been reporting climate action data through one unified reporting system.
+In so doing, they give their permission to both CDP and ICLEI to use their publicly reported data, and in return gain access to a host of services and support offered by both organizations.

-Crucially, local and regional governments will only have to report once on CDP’s platform.
-Publicly reported data will be automatically shared with ICLEI.
+Crucially, local and regional governments only have to report once on CDP’s platform.
+Publicly reported data is automatically shared with ICLEI.

 What happens if I reported through CDP’s platform before but not through carbonn Climate Registry (cCR)?